Hiring a Car in Finland: A Comprehensive Guide

 Credit card

 A credit card in the main driver’s name is normally required to secure the booking and deposit.
-Most companies place a refundable hold on your card, often between €400 to €1,500, depending on the vehicle, rental location, and level of insurance selected.
+Most companies place a refundable hold on your card, with the amount depending on the vehicle, rental location, rental duration and level of insurance selected.
+Always check the deposit and excess before booking.

 Passport or ID